 The Divine Travel Guide steps in once again.

 Following them back through a maze of alleys, realizing there was no way I could have found the place without wandering all night, I muttered yet one more thanks to my spiritual benefactors for tolerating my ignorant travels.
 Upon arriving at the minuscule quadrant of land rife with coconut and banana trees, my comfort felt on par with living on my sailboat — the thought that “all is right in the world” immediately jumped into my head.

-The previous Workaway guest in attendance hadn’t yet vacated the private room part of my deal to do artwork in the building, so I spent the night in the group dorm, with a 4:30 wake-up call to begin the trek to El Mirador, a journey I requested from the Universe to experience Mayan ruins as an adventurer, not a tourist.
+The previous Workaway guest in attendance hadn’t yet vacated the private room, which was part of my deal while I did artwork in the building, so I spent the night in the group dorm, with a 4:30 wake-up call to begin the trek to El Mirador, a journey I requested from the Universe to experience Mayan ruins as an adventurer, not a tourist.